-- (1) Marilyn Brophy is Chair of the Investment Committee, and a member of the Audit Committee and the Human Resources & Compensation Committee (the "HR&C Committee"). - (2) Effective June 1, 2021, Amy Freedman assumed the role of Chair of the Governance and Nominating Committee (the "G&N Committee").
-Ms. Freedman is also a member of the Investment Committee and the HR&C Committee. - (3) Deborah Robinson is Chair of the HR&C Committee and a member of the G&N Committee. - (4) Steven R. Scott is Chair of the Audit Committee. - (5) Paul G. Smith is a member of the Audit Committee, and an honorary member of the Company's G&N Committee, Investment Committee and HR&C Committee. - (6) Effective June 1, 2021, John Ward resigned as Chair of the G&N Committee.
-Mr. Ward is a member of the G&N Committee and the Investment Committee.
+- (1) Marilyn Brophy is Chair of the Audit Committee and a member of the Investment Committee and the HR&C Committee. - (2) John Nies is Chair of the Investment Committee and is a member of the Audit Committee. - (3) Deborah Robinson is Chair of the G&N Committee and a member of the HR&C Committee. - (4) Steven R. Scott is a member of the Audit Committee. - (5) Elijio Serrano is Chair of the HR&C Committee and a member of the Audit Committee and the G&N Committee. - (6) John Ward is a member of the G&N Committee and the Investment Committee.

-As a group, the directors and executive officers of the Company own, control or direct, directly or indirectly, 160,096 Common Shares, representing approximately 0.48% of the issued and outstanding Common Shares as of the date of this Annual Information Form.
+As a group, the directors and executive officers of the Company own, control or direct, directly or indirectly, 223,063 Common Shares, representing approximately 0.65% of the issued and outstanding Common Shares as of the date of this Annual Information Form.
 The foregoing holdings do not include deferred share units, restricted share units, performance share units or options granted under the Company's equity incentive plans.
 The following are brief biographies of the directors and executive officers of the Company:

-Marilyn Brophy has been a director of PLC since June 22, 2020, and is Chair of the Investment Committee and a member of the Audit Committee and HR&C Committee.
+Marilyn Brophy has been a director of PLC since June 22, 2020, and is Chair of the Audit Committee and a member of the HR&C Committee and Investment Committee.
 Ms. Brophy is now retired but was formerly a Senior Investment Executive and the Managing Director, Head of Equity Research at CIBC Asset Management, where she served for eight years.
-Prior to joining CIBC Asset Management, Ms. Brophy was the Director,
+Prior to joining CIBC Asset Management, Ms. Brophy was the Director, Equity Research at UBS Global Asset

-Equity Research at UBS Global Asset Management (Canada) Co. for approximately seven years.
+Management (Canada) Co. for approximately seven years.
 Ms. Brophy is an accomplished business leader with substantial experience in multiple disciplines, including investment management, equity capital markets, company strategic analysis, risk assessment and the development of organizational capability.
 Most recently, she acted as a builder and leader of one of Canada's largest buy-side equity research teams.
 Alongside this role, she also co-managed approximately \$5 billion of equity assets on behalf of institutional and retail investors.
 Ms. Brophy holds a Master of Business Administration from Queen's University, Master of Arts - Economics from McMaster University, Bachelor of Arts - BA, Honours - Economics from Queen's University, Chartered Director designation from The Directors College, and the Chartered Financial Analyst designation from the CFA Institute.

 Jay D. Dodds has been Chief Operating Officer of PLC since May 2018.
 Mr. Dodds was appointed President and Chief Operating Officer and as a member of the Board on June 22, 2020.
-Mr. Dodds has over 36 years of experience in the funeral and cemetery profession.
+Mr. Dodds has over 40 years of experience in the funeral and cemetery profession.
 He holds a funeral directors and embalmers license in both Texas and New Mexico.
 In addition, he is a certified cremation operator.
-Mr. Dodds served as founder, owner and President/ Chief Operations Officer of Signature Funeral and Cemetery Investments, LLC ("Signature").
-Prior to founding Signature, he was the Executive Vice President and Chief Operating Officer of another U.S. publicly traded company, where he served in a senior operations leadership role for 17 years.
-Over his career, he has directly managed businesses in every region of the U.S. Mr. Dodds currently serves as the immediate Past President of the International Cemetery Cremation and Funeral Association (ICCFA), Trustee Emeritus for the Funeral Service Foundation, Trustee for the ICCFA Educational Foundation and as a board member of the Pierce Mortuary Colleges.
+Mr. Dodds served as founder, owner and President/Chief Operations Officer of Signature Group.
+Prior to founding Signature Group, he was the Executive Vice President and Chief Operating Officer of another U.S. publicly traded company, where he served in a senior operations leadership role for 17 years.
+Over his career, he has directly managed businesses in every region of the U.S. Mr. Dodds currently serves as a Past President of the International Cemetery Cremation and Funeral Association (ICCFA), Trustee Emeritus for the Funeral Service Foundation, Trustee Emeritus for the ICCFA Educational Foundation and as a board member of the Pierce Mortuary Colleges.